Technoplatz/bi/README.md

 #### System Requirements

-Below you can find the recommended minimum configuration for the system to work properly on a Docker platform.
+Below you can find the minimum configuration for the system to work properly on a Docker platform.
 The configuration can be increased in proportion to the number of connections to be established, instant cpu load and the amount of data to be processed.

 2 CPU\
 4GB Ram\